Independent Study Options

 How to Talk to Kids about Anything with Dr. Robyn Silverman: Podcast Intro: The How to Talk to Kids about Anything Parenting Podcast, hosted by Dr. Robyn Silverman (Child & Teen Development Specialist, parenting coach, author, speaker, and mom of 2), provides hands-on tips, powerful scripts, inspiring stories, and specific steps to make even the most challenging conversations easier.
 Featuring revealing interviews with the top experts in their fields, How to Talk to Kids about Anything gives parents and educators the tools and takeaways they’ve been looking for but have yet to find.
 From bullying and the gift of failure to death, divorce, money, sex, anger, anxiety, and more, listeners will discover what to do, what to say, and how to say it in a non-judgmental, open, accessible format.

-Let’s talk about our new CASA for Kids of East Texas Library!
+CASA for Kids of East Texas Continuing Education Library

 Here are a few books in our library now that are approved for Continuing Education credit (4 hours annual CE credit maximum for reading):